-Age: 58
+Age: 59

 Massachusetts, U.S.A.

-Independent(1)
+Independent

 Director since 2020

-2020 Voting Results
+2021 Voting Results

-For: N/A
+For: 99.97%

-Withheld: N/A
+Withheld: 0.03%

 Ms. Kountze has held various senior IT leadership positions across her 25+ years working in the technology field.
-Since April 2021, she is the Senior Vice-President and Chief Information Officer (CIO) for DentaQuest, LLC, a health insurance company headquartered in Boston, which manages dental benefits for 30+ million members and provides direct patient care through oral health centers in 6 states in the US.
-In this role Ms. Kountze is responsible for all aspect of Information Technology including cyber security and compliance, digital strategy and leading large enterprise-wide technology business programs and projects.
-Before joining DentaQuest, LLC, Ms. Kountze was Senior Vice-President and Chief Information Officer (CIO) for Eversource Energy, the largest provider of electric, gas and water services in the New England area of the United States, where she held that position for 11 years.
-Prior to that Ms. Kountze spent 2 years as the Vice-President and CIO for United Illuminating Company, an electric utility company in Connecticut.
+Since April 2022, she is the Chief Information Officer (CIO) for Bose Corporation, a consumer retail company that develops sound solutions for entertainment, home audio, aviation, and automotive industries.
+Before joining Bose Corporation, Ms. Kountze was the Chief Information Officer for DentaQuest, an oral health care company that provides oral health care benefits and delivers oral care from 2021 to 2022.
+Between 2012 and 2021, Ms. Kountze was also Senior Vice-President and Chief Information Officer (CIO) for Eversource Energy, the largest provider of electric, gas and water services in the New England area of the United States, where she held that position for 11 years and prior to that Ms. Kountze spent 2 years as the Vice-President and CIO for United Illuminating Company, an electric utility company in Connecticut.
 She is the Chair for the Boston CIO Leadership Council and a member of the Massachusetts Cybersecurity Council, a cybersecurity advisory group for the Governor of Massachusetts.
-She has won several awards including 2021, Top Women in Energy, 2021 Diversity Women Elite 100, Most Impactful Black Women in Boston 2021, 2017 CIO of the Year, and 2015 Women Leading Stem Award.
+Ms. Kountze serves on the board of The Children's Place Inc. and is a member of its Audit Committee since November 2021.
+She has won several awards including: 2021 Top Women in Energy, 2021 Diversity Women Elite 100, Most Impactful Black Women in Boston 2021, 2017 CIO of the Year, and 2015 Women Leading Stem Award.
 Ms. Kountze holds a bachelor's degree in actuarial Math and Science and a master's degree in Computer Science.

-Board/Committee Membership Attendance Other Public Boa ard Membership

-Board of Directors 1/1 Entity Since
+Board/Committee Membership Attendance Other Public Board Membershi Board of Directors 6/6 Entity Since Audit Committee 5/5 The Children's Place Inc. 2021

-Audit Committee(2) 1/1 N/A N/A

-Subordinate Voting Shares (#) Market Value of Subordinate Voting Shares (\$) Multiple Voting Shares (#) Market Value of Multiple Voting Shares (\$) Options (#) Value of Vested In-the- Money Options (\$) Deferred Share Units (#) Market Value of Deferred Share Units (4) (\$) Total Market Value of Securities Held (4) (\$) - = - = - - 368 30.975 30.975
+Subordinate Voting Shares (#) Market Value of Subordinate Voting Shares (\$) Multiple Voting Shares (#) Market Value of Multiple Voting Shares (\$) Options (#) Value of Vested In-the- Money Options (\$) Deferred Share Units (#) Market Value of Deferred Share Units (2) (\$) Total Market Value of Securities Held (2) (\$) - - - - 1.538 162.490 162.490

-Total Ownership as Multiple of Retainer as at January 31, 2020 2021 (Target: 5x annual base cash retainer)(5): 0.4x(6)
+Total ownership as multiple of retainer as at January 31, 2022 (Target: 5x annual base cash retainer)(3): 2.1x(4)

-- Ms. Kountze was appointed as an independent director on November 30, 2020. - (2) Ms. Kountze was appointed as a member of the Audit Committee of the Board of Directors on December 18, 2020. - (3) For a complete itemization of the compensation, see "Compensation of Directors". - (4) Based on the closing price of the Subordinate Voting Shares on the TSX (\$84.17) on January 29, 2021, being the last trading day before the end of Fiscal 2021. - (5) Equity ownership was assessed as at January 31, 2021, based on the closing price of the Subordinate Voting Shares (\$84.17) as well as the daily rate of exchange published by Thomson Reuters on January 29, 2021, being the last trading day before the end of Fiscal 2021 (US\$1 = \$1.2777).
-Ms. Kountze joined the Board of Directors during the fourth quarter of Fiscal 2021.
-As a result, the cash compensation she received was annualized for purposes of calculating her total ownership as multiple of retainer.
-For further details on the share ownership guidelines applicable to independent directors, see "Share Ownership Guidelines for Independent Directors". - (6) Ms. Kountze joined the Board of Directors on November 30, 2020.
+- (1) For a complete itemization of the compensation, see "Compensation of Directors". - (2) Based on the closing price of the Subordinate Voting Shares on the TSX (\$105.65) on January 31, 2022, being the last trading day before the end of Fiscal 2022. - (3) Equity ownership was assessed as at January 31, 2022, based on the closing price of the Subordinate Voting Shares on the TSX on that date (\$105.65), converted to U.S. dollars based on the daily rate of exchange published by Refinitiv on January 31, 2022 (U.S.\$1.00 = \$1.2696).
+For further details on the share ownership guidelines applicable to non-employees directors, see "Share Ownership Guidelines for Non-Employee Directors". - (4) Ms. Kountze joined the Board of Directors on November 30, 2020.
 Her transition period to meet the minimum share ownership runs until November 29, 2025.
-See "Share Ownership Guidelines for Independent Directors".
+See "Share Ownership Guidelines for Non-Employee Directors".